jverga13/Helium_Electronics/project boards/July31CommBrd/SPIne-master/README.md

 The primary goal of this version is to lower costs and simplify in-house manufacturing.

 - **Reduced Size:** The PCB dimensions have been significantly decreased to lower the cost of fabrication.
-- **Simplified Assembly:** Uses solder pads for connections instead of full components where possible.

 ---
 ### Original Board Overview